Gael-Lopes-Da-Silva/YellowedHelix/README.md

 ---

 <p align="center">
-  :gear: Yellowed is a simple material dark theme for VHelix wich focus his syntax color on the golden yellow.
+  :gear: Yellowed is a simple material dark theme wich focus his syntax color on the golden yellow.
 Its syntax is inspired by the <a href="https://github.com/rexim/gruber-darker-theme">gruber-darker</a> theme for emacs, but changed a bit.</p>

 ---